 Living in the age of spectacles, we behave and perceive ourselves in images of others.
 Advancement of AI has augmented “training” of the “perfect self” to fulfill a societal role, an online persona mediated by algorithms.
 When this virtual identity becomes the new reality, how should we re-evaluate the relationship between physical body and virtual identity, human and machine?

-The Persona Lab proposes a persona building and tasting experience, where visitors try out and reflect on their new virtual identities through a persona-customized digital interaction dictated by algorithm.
+The Persona Lab speculates a persona building and taster experience, where visitors try out and reflect on their new virtual identities through a persona-customized digital interaction dictated by the algorithm.
 Visitors will acquire a receipt of their avatar’s data before leaving and rethink how far personal autonomy goes in their relationships with algorithm-generated identities.
 After all, could it be that everyone has been living freely in the unfree…

 Experience user flow

 1. Entrance: Vending machine

 The vending machine entrance alludes to the idea that the AI in control is trying to sell new personas to all visitors.
 Here, they can learn about the context of this experience, and retrieve a pair of glasses to log new personas when entering the lab later.